ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/sustainability/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

+**Energy.** Do A AND either B OR C.

 {{#wb-req item="2a" requirement="Learn about the sustainability of different energy sources, including fossil fuels, solar, wind, nuclear, hydropower, and geothermal.
-Find out how the production and consumption of each of these energy sources affects the environment and what the term "carbon footprint" means.
+Find out how the production and consumption of each of these energy sources affects the environment and what the term \"carbon footprint\" means.
 Discuss what you learn with your counselor, and explain how you think your family can reduce its carbon footprint."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}